pushkar-gr/RustBalancer/README.md

 # RustBalancer
-A layer 4 load balancer using rust
+A layer 4 and layer 7 load balancer using rust